coderefinery/coderefinery.org/content/blog/2024-03-25-next-cr-workshop-help-needed.md

 example, any of the following would be very important to get:

-* **Instructor coordinator**, who can keep track of all of our instructors and make sure the necessary onboarding and all is doe.
+* **Instructor coordinator**, who can keep track of all of our instructors and make sure the necessary onboarding and all is done.

-* **Registration coordinator**, who can help manage all of the registrations and communicaiton.
+* **Registration coordinator**, who can help manage all of the registrations and communication.

 * **Partner coordinator** who can help with outreach to partners (other universities for example) who advertise our workshop and